erikfredner/cv/cv.md

 [The Novel as Data](https://doi.org/10.1017/9781316659694.013) \hfill 2018 \
 Co-authored with Mark Algee-Hewitt and Hannah Walser\
-_The Cambridge Companion to the Novel_: 189-215
+_The Cambridge Companion to the Novel_, ed.
+Eric Bulson: 189-215

 [Organizing Corpora at the Stanford Literary Lab](https://nbn-resolving.org/urn:nbn:de:bsz:mh39-62617) \hfill 2017 \
 Co-authored with David McClure, Mark Algee-Hewitt, Steele Douris, and Hannah Walser\